Lymph glands occur in complexes (groups) in different body parts.

-Infection is the most common cause of enlarged lymph nodes; Other causes are extremely rare.
+Infection is the most common cause of enlarged lymph nodes; Other reasons are scarce.

 Diagnosis of swollen lymph nodes

-In most cases, the diagnosis is obvious and can be made only by clinical evaluation.
+The diagnosis is obvious and can be made only by clinical evaluation in most cases.

-Clinical evaluation includes a history of local infection or systemic disease and palpation and observation of inflamed nodules.
+Clinical evaluation includes a local infection or systemic disease history and palpation and observation of inflamed nodules.

 In the case of the groin, this includes the entire lower extremities, abdomen, genitals, and pelvis.

-If several lymph nodes are inflamed in most complexes, that is, generalized lymphadenopathy, this indicates the presence of a systemic disease (affects the whole body).
+If several lymph nodes are inflamed in most complexes, that is, generalized lymphadenopathy, this indicates the presence of a systemic disease (which affects the whole body).

-It could be a condition such as glandular fever or a more serious condition such as HIV, leukemia (cancer of the blood), or lymphoma (cancer of the lymph nodes).
+It could be a condition such as glandular fever or a more severe disease such as HIV, leukemia (cancer of the blood), or lymphoma (cancer of the lymph nodes).

 Additional diagnostic procedures

-When local or regional infection is obvious and the probable cause of swollen lymph nodes in a specific area, physical examination is sufficient for diagnosis.
+Physical examination is sufficient for diagnosis when the local or regional infection is apparent and the probable cause of swollen lymph nodes in a specific area.

 Sometimes, however, it is necessary to identify the cause of the swollen gland by examining a sample under the microscope – this is called a tissue diagnosis.

-A tissue diagnosis can be done in two ways:
+A tissue diagnosis can be made in two ways:

 - The first investigation is called a fine needle aspiration biopsy.

-- With this research, a thin needle connected to a syringe is inserted into a gland, and through suction, part of the tissue is drawn into the needle.
+- With this research, a thin needle connected to a syringe is inserted into a gland, and through suction, part of the tissue is drawn into the hand.